InagoesIT/trustGAN-refactored/README.md

 ### Train a model

-We will now train two models, one without TrustGAN and another with it, with a selected device `<device>`:
+We will now run two models, one without TrustGAN and another with it, with a selected device `<device>`:

 ```bash